 Sustainability leaders from greater Atlanta's higher education institutions, together with stakeholders from the education, business, nonprofit, community, and government sectors, have applied to establish a Greater Atlanta United Nations University Regional Centre of Expertise on Education for Sustainable Development (RCE).
 RCEs commit to implementing the UN Sustainable Development Goals at the regional and local level.
 With six RCEs in the U.S. and 156 around the world, there are many benefits to supporting collaboration at home, as part of a global movement.

-We submitted our application to the UN at the end of May and, assuming we receive approval, plan to officially launch our RCE in January 2018.
+We submitted our final application to the UN in mid-September and, assuming we receive approval, plan to officially launch our RCE in January 2018.
 You can download the full application here or the executive summary.